daviebadger/books/yaml/yaml.rst

 ^^^^^^^^^^^^^^^^^^^^

 Block style mappings have keys starting on a new line, which also may be indented.
-There are no curly braces, only the ``:`` indicator for separating keys from values:
+There are no curly braces or commas, only the ``:`` indicator for separating keys from values:

 .. code:: yaml